RangoGM/ccna-labs/09A EIGRP Feasible Successor (CML + PKT)/README.md

 ### Optimization: Achieving Sub-Second Failover in Virtual Environments (Extra)

+> [!TIP]
-Although EIGRP's **Feasible Successor** provides a ready-to-use backup path, the default detection time (15s Hold Timer) is too slow for modern standards.
+> - Although EIGRP's **Feasible Successor** provides a ready-to-use backup path, the default detection time (15s Hold Timer) is too slow for modern standards.
 To achieve near-zero redundancy downtime in CML, I implemented **BFD (Bidirectional Forwarding Detection).**

-**The Solution:** By offloading link failure detection to BFD with a 50ms interval, the router no longer waits for EIGRP Hello timeouts.
+> - **The Solution:** By offloading link failure detection to BFD with a 50ms interval, the router no longer waits for EIGRP Hello timeouts.

 **📸: Screenshot**